Are you a resident or nonresident?

 - Mortgage and home equity interests Form 1098.

-- Closing document if you bought, sold, or re-financed your home or other real estate in the year.
+- Closing documents if in the year you bought, sold, or re-financed your home or other real estate (Closing disclosure, 1099-S).

 - Real Estate Tax, most likely on Form 1098 as well.